 This is why I’m so passionate about creating somatic tools to help people move through trauma, from state to state, from fear to safety, from dissociation to presence.
 I’m developing somatic practices tailored to the different trauma responses so people can use them daily, or in moments of dysregulation, to ground, reconnect, and process.

-It’s not just about getting to the release.
-It’s about helping the body feel safe enough to let go.
-And then walking alongside it afterward, offering tools and compassion, so the shift can truly integrate.
+It's important to remember that healing is never just about reaching the release.
+But to help the body regulate and feel safe enough let go.
+And always meeting what comes up with love and compassion so the shift can truly integrate.

-That’s the full circle.
-That’s the path home.
+That’s the full circle and that’s the path home.